 110.70 NORMAL WORKING HOURS

-The Contractor is advised that the normal working hours for City of Las Vegas employees will be 7:00 a.m. to 4:00 p.m., Monday through Friday except the following holidays: New Year's Day; Martin Luther King, Jr. Day; President’s Day; Memorial Day; Independence Day; Labor Day; Nevada Day; Veteran's Day; Thanksgiving Day; Day After Thanksgiving; and Christmas Day.
+The Contractor is advised that the normal working hours for City of Las Vegas employees will be 7:00 a.m. to 4:00 p.m., Monday through Friday except for the holidays detailed in Section 108.03.

 The Contractor shall pay for the overtime of all employees of the City and its designated representatives, who are requested by the Contractor to perform inspection or testing, or who as a result of the Contractor’s operation, are required to perform inspections or testing beyond the normal hours of the established working day listed above.
 Overtime rate for City employees and its designated representatives is $110.00 per hour, with a three hour minimum.
 The three hour minimum shall not apply if it is a continuation of shift.